 The Master of Science in Clinical Investigation prepares students for advanced research careers solving patient-centered health concerns.
-During the course of studies in this program, students become grounded in biostatistical and analysis methods to be successfully able to work with medical researchers and practitioners to address contemporary health problems.
-The program emphasizes the understanding of clinical issues and prepares student to apply epidemiological methods in clinical and translational research settings.
-All students complete a research internship as well as a thesis, both of which will help them to employ skills learned in academic settings.
+During the course of studies in this program, students become grounded in biostatistical and epidemiological methods to be able to work effectively with medical researchers and practitioners in addressing contemporary health problems.
+The program emphasizes the understanding of Clinical issues and prepares student to apply epidemiological methods in Clinical and translational research settings.
+All students complete a research internship as well as a thesis, both of which will help develop and employ skills learned in academic settings.

 Applicants must meet the school's admission requirements for entrance into master's programs at SPHTM.